HumanOsv/Kick-Fukui/README.md

 	user$ git pull master

 Alternatively, Kick-Fukui could be installed as follows: choose a final installation path, and then extract the ZIP file (containing the software).
-Provide all the basic permissions for use and, optionally, set SnippetKick.pl file as a system call.
+Provide all the basic permissions for use and, optionally, set Kick-Fukui_Algorithm.pl file as a system call.

 **3)	Running Kick-Fukui**